 ‘By the blast of your nostrils the waters piled up.
 The surging waters stood up like a wall; the deep waters congealed in the heart of the sea.’

-The only other answer that really makes sense is that this was revelation from God.
-Exactly what we would expect if the Bible is His inspired word.
+The only answer that really makes sense is that this was a revelation from God; exactly what we would expect if the Bible is His inspired word.

 We’ve just uncovered one revelation.
 Why not investigate and uncover the ultimate revelation of The Bible itself?
 With sixty-six books written by 40 authors over a period of 1500 years it truly is a treasure chest of discovery.
 Inside you will find ancient prophecies, scientific facts and most important of all, God’s revelation to man.
 Why not start with John's gospel?